 That I may hear the voice of thy praise and tell of all thy wondrous works.

-Lord, I have loved the beauty of thy house, the place where thy glory dwells.
+O Lord, I have loved the beauty of thy house, the place where thy glory dwells.

 Do not destroy my soul with sinful men, nor my life with bloodthirsty men,